Civil Fraud Claims

 If a commercial fraud claim is successful for any ground, then the claimant can ask the Court to:

 - Order the return of assets or property subject to the commercial fraud claim.

 A claimant will often embark on an asset tracing exercise in other jurisdictions.
 We use our network of professionals to assist with this.
 Forensic accounting may also be required.

-No reliance: the claimant did not in fact rely on any statement or representation.
+- No reliance – the claimant did not in fact rely on any statement or representation.
 For example, the claimant may have conducted its own investigations often in the form of due diligence.
 This will likely defeat any tort of deceit claim.

-No loss: the claimant has not suffered any loss or damage.
+- No loss – the claimant has not suffered any loss or damage.
 There may be no loss or damage at all, or if there is loss or damage, the defendant did not cause it.
 It is not uncommon for a defendant to claim that the claimant contributed to the loss or damage suffered.

-Lack of deceit: the statement made was not deceitful.
+- No deceit – the statement made was not deceitful.
 The statement may have been updated at the time of the claimant’s reliance which negates any argument from the claimant that the defendant is liable.

-It is the claimant’s burden of proof to satisfy the Court that “fraud” is present.
+It is the claimant’s burden of proof to satisfy the Court that fraud is present.
 A strong defence can open a path to settlement if a hole in the claim is properly attacked.

 A highly experienced, tactically astute yet practical litigation lawyer, Alex has 30 years experience in resolving disputes.